-WHAT TO DO IN ORDER TO SUBMIT AN APPLICATION?
+HOW TO SUBMIT AN APPLICATION?

-To submit a European Solidarity Corps project, applicants must follow the four steps described below:
+To submit a European Solidarity Corps project application, applicants must follow the four steps described below:

 - Organisations/groups of young people involved in the application must register and receive an identification code.
 Organisations/groups of young people that have already obtained such an identification code do not need to register again; - Check the compliance with the criteria for the relevant Action; - Check the financial conditions (only applicable to requests for funding, not relevant for Quality Label); - Fill in and submit the application form.